E3SM-Project/pace-docs/docs/source/homepage.rst

-Getting-Started-Portal
+PACE Web Portal
 =====

-To navigate to the portal go to `Performance Analytics for Computational Experiments (PACE). <https://pace.ornl.gov/>`_ 10 most recent experiments are displayed in the home screen.
-To view more recent experiments, click on More Exps button at bottom of the list.
+To navigate to the portal go to `Performance Analytics for Computational Experiments (PACE). <https://pace.ornl.gov/>`_ 10 most recent experiments are displayed by defauly on the home screen.
+To view more experiments, click on More Exps button at bottom of the list.

 .. image:: pictures/homeScreen.png

-There is a high level navigation menu based on sepcific platforms, benchmarks, simulations on top of the page.
-Navigating through this will load up the 10 most recent experiments on that respective area and to view more click on the More Exps button at bottom of the list.
+There is a high level navigation menu based on specific platforms, benchmarks, simulations etc. at the top of the page.
+Navigating through this will load up the 10 most recent experiments meeting the respective criteria.
+To view more, click on the More Exps button at bottom of the list.

 .. image:: pictures/HomeScreenHighLevel.png

-User can also serach for any specific experiments using the search functionality.
-This is a free form search with auto complete.
+An user can also search for desired set of experiments using the search functionality.
+The portal offers a free form search with auto complete capability.
-The experiments can be sorted by available option in both ascending and descending order.
+The experiments can be sorted by available options in the dropbox menu in either ascending and descending order.

 .. image:: pictures/homeScreenSearch.png